LEEClab/GeneralizedZonalStats/README.md

 if it is all that has "forest" in the middle of file name, put: * forest *;
 if it's all that ends with forest_albers, type: * forest_albers in the white box of LSmetrics (Pattern).

-#### Important tips for running python script without copying and pasting code in Python Grass
+#### Important tips for running python script without copying and pasting code in Python in Grass

 + Use an auxiliary set of five lines as a starter, so you don´t need to type anything else on the terminal
 + Always type code in the black terminal screen.
 The python shell in GRASS GIS DO NOT run well all the defs created!!!